Reserves and Reserve Management

 Reserves Management Plan

-The Selwyn District Council funded the preparation of a Reserves Management Plan (RMP) which was completed in June 2011, containing a considerable amount (130 pages) of information regarding the background, future management and development of reserves in the Village.
+The Selwyn District Council funded the preparation of a Reserves Management Plan (RMP) which was completed in June 2011, this was revised and the 2024 version of the plan was adopted in September 2024.
 The document can be accessed on the Selwyn District Council website here.

 In brief, the Village has approximately 3.8ha of officially designated reserves.
 The bulk of these reserves are recreation reserves which collectively incorporate the community facilities such as the hall, the tennis court and the children’s playground, as well as tree-lined paths providing walking access along several routes through the Village (distinct from the roadside paths) and small areas of public open space within the Village.